IngeborgArdoe/training/foundation_Genus_10/exercise-07.md

 ###1.
 Context Menu

 1. Navigate to the Kanban Card in the Company Form.
 Enter the Context Menu editor.
-2. Add a new Section named "Satus" with an appropriate icon.
+2. Add a new Section named "Status" with an appropriate icon.
 3. Drag the Items "Complete", "Re-Open" and "Cancel" into the Section.
 4. Reload your browser and take a look at the results.